onyxring/orcsCharacter/README.md

 	pc.HP = (await pc.cacheRepeatingAsync("inventory", ["value"])).reduce((i, v) => i + v.value, 0);

+### Installation
+Installation is a snap.
+Just paste the content from one of the "complete" files (either "orcsCharacter.complete.js", or the smaller "orcsCharacter.complete.min.js") at the top of your SheetWorker code and you're ready.

 ### “You are a familiar character, sir.”
 You might have heard of orCharacter before since I once released an even more beta version of it (a “beta-ier” version?), included in a larger API-dependent framework.
 That whole framework was a lot to bite off for a single, targeted feature.
 For this discrete release: